wynterfurrybot/wynter/README.md

 # Notice:

 Relms (a former dev) no longer works on Wynter as of v2.
-Previous commits may be archived here by her.
+Previous commits by her may be archived here.